apache/airflow/CONTRIBUTING.rst

     upgrade paths or deprecation policies
 2. Testing Release Candidates to help the release cycle
 3. Proposed and led to completion Airflow Improvement Proposal(s)
-4. Demonstrates an understanding of Airflow Core, API, Docker image, Helm chart, dev tools or certain Providers or has displayed a holistic understanding of a particular part and made contributions towards a more strategic goal
+4. Demonstrates an understanding of one of the following areas or has displayed a holistic understanding of a particular part and made contributions towards a more strategic goal

+    - Airflow Core
+    - API
+    - Docker Image
+    - Helm Chart
+    - Dev Tools (Breeze / CI)
+    - Certain Providers

 5. Has made a significant improvement or added an integration with services/technologies important to the Airflow Ecosystem